John Kerr (actor): Film and television

 He made The Cobweb for MGM, which liked his work so much it co-starred him with Leslie Caron in Gaby (1956), the third remake of Waterloo Bridge, which, in its original pre-Code 1931 version, featured Kerr's grandfather, actor Frederick Kerr.
 Kerr starred with Deborah Kerr (no relation) in Tea and Sympathy in 1956, reprising his role from the stage version.
+Filmink magazine declared "for a red hot minute" that Kerr was going to be "the Next Big Thing".

-In a widely publicized decision in 1956, Kerr declined to play the role of Charles Lindbergh in The Spirit of St. Louis because he did not respect Lindbergh's early alleged support of the Nazi regime in Germany before America's entry into World War II.
+In a widely publicized decision, Kerr declined to play the role of Charles Lindbergh in The Spirit of St. Louis because he did not respect Lindbergh's early alleged support of the Nazi regime in Germany before America's entry into World War II.
 "I don't admire the ideals of the hero," Mr. Kerr told The New York Post.
+(Producer Leland Hayward also claimed Kerr did not want to be permanently identified with the part.)
 The part instead went to Jimmy Stewart, a veteran of World War II, who was over 20 years older than Kerr and nearly twice the age of Lindbergh when he made his historic 1927 flight.
+Kerr also reportedly turned down the role of Ensign Pulver in the film of Mister Roberts and the juvenile lead in Friendly Persuasion.

 Kerr had a major role in the film version of Rodgers and Hammerstein's South Pacific (1958), playing Lt.
 Joseph Cable, the newly arrived Marine about to be sent on a dangerous spy mission.
 In The Crowded Sky (1960), Kerr played a pilot who helps the Captain (Dana Andrews) steer a crippled airliner back to earth.
 Another film appearance was in Roger Corman's The Pit and the Pendulum (1961).
 In 1963, Kerr had a continuing role on Arrest and Trial, playing Assistant District Attorney Barry Pine.
+As noted by Filmink "these were support roles and it was clear Hollywood no longer regarded Kerr as a leading man."

 During the 1960s, Kerr guest starred on several TV series, including The Alfred Hitchcock Hour, Rawhide, Gunsmoke and Adam-12.
 He had a regular role on the TV series Peyton Place, playing District Attorney John Fowler during the 1965–1966 season.
 Also in 1964-1965, he appeared as guest star on several episodes of Twelve O'Clock High.

 In the 1970s, Kerr had a recurring role as prosecutor Gerald O'Brien on The Streets of San Francisco and he made guest appearances in several other TV programs including The Mod Squad, Columbo, McMillan and Wife, Barnaby Jones and The Feather and Father Gang.